my-language-skills/translations-for-pressbooks/doc/user-manual.md

 The working steps to create relations between you books are following:

+#### Original Books

-1. With use of `Original Mark` tick the checkbox in `/wp-admin/network/sites.php` `Featured Book` column in front of book in original language. *Wait until notification!*
+1.- Go too book info and select the language of the book (the language of the readers of the book) 2.- With use of `Original Mark` tick the checkbox in `/wp-admin/network/sites.php` `Featured Book` column in front of book in original language. *Wait until notification!*

+#### Translated Books

+1.- Clone a book from the PB cloning tool (the name can be anything since a different directory will not affect the relations).
+1.1.- The name of the pages can not change.
-1. Go to `Book Info` page of a book which is a translation (this book **must** be created with `Cloning Tool` using original book as a source), allocate `Studying Content` metabox (if book was not cloned, this metabox will not be shown) and choose which language is this book about.
+2.- Go to `Book Info` page of a book which is a translation (this book **must** be created with `Cloning Tool` using original book as a source), and choose which language this book is translated. (the language of the readers of the book)
-	* In case the book is not actually a translation, but just a modification, choose 'Not translation' option in that metabox in order too keep consistenty of translations interactions.
-1. On the same page choose language of a book in `General Book Information` metabox, if it was not done before.
-1. Update Book Info.
-1. Go back to `/wp-admin/network/sites.php` page and mark translated book as `Featured Book`. *Wait until notification!*

-For more translations repeat steps from 2 to 5 in the list above.
+2.- With use of `Original Mark` tick the checkbox in `/wp-admin/network/sites.php` `Featured Book` column in front of book in original language. *Wait until notification!*
+2.1- Book must have selected the language (otherwise, the database will be created with wrong information, since the database is trigered manually).
+2.2.- If the language is update, the mark should be untick and tick again in order to update the database.
+3.- Once activated one original book and one translation or more, the hreflang tag will be automatically created between the books/pages.
+3.1- Remember, if a page change the url, there will not be point back translation, since the pages must have the same Path of the url.
+3.2- Remember, if the book is not an official translation, there will NOT be relations between the book and any other book with the hreflang tag.

+#### Site settings: Extensions for Pressbooks Theme customization settings

+The translations work in the backend of the site (google can read the translations from page to page).
+But the visitors can not see the translation menu by default.
+If the menu is required, must be activated at Enable translations in front-end.

+Remember, if the book is not an official translation (a featured boook), the menu will not point back to the page of the menu.
+Even if we see the language of our book (because the link will be to the official translation in that language)

+#### Multisite settings: EFP settings

+At the Translations section the data can be safe after the unistall of the plugin.

+### Database

 From database interaction point of view, all these steps make some impact on table of translations relations.
 When you mark original book with `Original Mark` table creates new row, responsible for series of the translations.
 After, when you mark translation with `Original Mark` after all required steps, the `id` of that book is added as value in corresponding column in original book row.
 That's why it is **important** for step 5 to be performed strictly after step 2-4, unless you would like to make this cloned book a root for another series of translations.
 Otherwise, translated book will be accounted as book in original language, which will start new translations series.